 The Trustee will review this SIP from time to time and will amend it as appropriate.
-Reviews will take place without delay after any significant change in investment policy and at least once every three years.
+Reviews will take place without delay after any significant change in investment policy or in the demographic profile of the members invested in the DC default investment option and at least once every three years.